bbc/gel/src/components/metadata-strips.md

 ### Links

 Some metadata values may be linked, such as the 'From' value in the [**Expected markup**](#expected-markup) example.
-It is important these links are not differentiated by color alone[^4].
-People who are colorblind or who use non-color displays cannot perceive color differences and will not be able to distinguish the link.
+It is important these links are not differentiated by colour alone[^4].
+People who are colour-blind or who use non-colour displays cannot perceive colour differences and will not be able to distinguish the link.

-Accompany any color differentiation with `text-decoration: underline`, if this style is not already being inherited.
+Accompany any colour differentiation with `text-decoration: underline`, if this style is not already being inherited.

 ```css
 .gel-metadata-strip a {